 13 Is anyone among you suffering hardship?
 Let him pray.
 Is anyone cheerful?
 Let him sing praise.
 14 Is anyone among you sick?
-Let him call for the elders of the church, and let them pray over him, anointing him with oil in the name of the Lord.
-15 And the prayer of faith will deliver the one who is sick, 12 and the Lord will raise him up; and if he has committed sin, it will be forgiven him.
-13 16 Confess
+Let him call for the elders of the congregation, and let them pray over him, anointing him with oil in the name of the Lord.
+15 And the prayer of faith will deliver the one who is sick, and the Lord will raise him up; and if he has committed sins, he will be forgiven.
+Confess transgressions to one another and pray for one another, so that you may be healed.
+The prayer of a righteous one, being operative, is very powerful.
+17 Elijah was a man with a nature like ours, and he prayed earnestly for it not to rain; and it did not rain on the land for three years and six months.
+18 And he prayed again, and the heaven gave rain and the earth produced its fruit.